DCotterill/halixia-hugo/content/ma/sell-your-things-1042.md

 layout: static
 ---

-Learn about selling your things at a car boot sale
+Learn about selling your things at a car boot sale.

 Learn more about how to find car boots and how to make money selling items, at one near you.